This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Quick and Easy: Minimal prep time and just 15 minutes in the oven make this recipe simple enough for anyone to tackle, even without much baking experience.
+- Quick & Easy: Minimal prep and just 15 minutes in the oven.

-- Easily Doubled: Need more than a small batch?
-This recipe scales up effortlessly, making it great for sharing or special occasions.
+- Easily Doubled: Make a larger batch for sharing or special occasions.

 Ingredients